 Antwaine’s CTS-V ran a best this weekend of 9.36 elapsed time at 147 miles per hour.
 This car still retains a stock bottom end with nothing more than a set of ported GM LS9 heads, air intake, factory ported blower, cam, running on E85.
 The car still uses the factory transmission as well as the factory torque converter.
 A nine-second pass is an impressive feat with a 4200-pound vehicle especially when it just has bolt-ons and a stock bottom end.

-Jeff Garrison was from San Antonio Texas with the only 2016 CTS-V V3 on the property at TX2K this year, and this car was immaculate.
+Jeff Garrison is from San Antonio Texas with the only 2016 CTS-V V3 on the property at TX2K this year, and this car was immaculate.
 Jeff had all of the bolt-on components which seemed to be a common theme for the CTS-V crowd.
-Jeff had the heads ported, added a cam, Whipple supercharger, larger pulleys, E85, axillary fuel system, air intake, and methanol injection.
+He had the heads ported, added a cam, Whipple supercharger, larger pulleys, E85, axillary fuel system, air intake, and methanol injection.
 In addition to these mods, he was also running a Circle D Specialties torque converter.
 Plagued with transmission tunning problems, the car has yet to make a solid pass but has still managed to go 10.50 at 140.
 At 16-pounds of boost, the V3 produced 900 horsepower and 1040 lb-ft of torque.
 This car is Jeff’s daily driver and has just over 60,000 miles on the odometer.

 Beverly Feaster of Dedicated Motorsports out of Weatherford Texas was piloting her CTS-V in the Heavy Hitter class as well.
 The car has a Kong Performance ported blower and air intake, ported heads, cam, aftermarket exhaust system, 1700 Injector Dynamics fuel injectors, upper and lower pulley, ice tank to cool the blower air charge, LSR block, Driveshaft Shop axles, and driveshaft.
 The car weighs in at 4230-pounds with the factory seats removed with a race seat replacing the heavy drivers unit.
 This car had no problem yanking the wheels all weekend, and it sounds very, very angry when the throttle snaps.
 Beverly and her crew made some adjustments and hoped to better their 9.29 pass in eliminations.

 Felicia Smith out of Oklahoma City Oklahoma was another female racer driving a killer looking orange CTS-V in the Heavy Hitter Class.
-This max effort LSA engine still has the factory blower as well as a stock cubic inch built bottom end.
-Like some of the other competitors’ vehicles, Felicia is running an upper and lower pully for an increase in boost while running E85.
+This max effort LSA engine still has the factory blower as well as a stock cubic-inch built bottom end.
+Like some of the other competitors’ vehicles, Felicia is running an upper and lower pully for an increase in boost while on E85.
 The car also has methanol injection as well as a Nitrous Express nitrous system which could not be used in this class.
 The Cadillac has a ported blower, heads, and has run a best of 9.60 at 146 miles per hour at a race weight of 4250-pounds.

 TX2K never disappoints and today was no exception as hundreds of car rolled through the gates for some drag racing action.
 When the event opened, the racers were unloading their cars and headed straight to the staging lanes for round one of qualifying.
 As the event goes on more and more LS-powered vehicles are showing up, and that’s ok with us.
 We haven’t seen as many CTSV-S as we had hoped, but there is no shortage of Corvettes on the property.